 The Echeveria subsessilis Morning Beauty plant species is 3″-4″ inches wide with small rosettes reaching 3″ inches.

-A thick farina coating on the leaves give the plant a soft powdery look and allows the plant to tolerate full sun.
+A thick farina coating on the leaves gives the plant a soft powdery look and allows the plant to tolerate full sun.

 Bluish green leaves form beautiful rosettes with a tinge of pink along the leaf margins.

 In spring, red or yellow-orange flowers emerge on erect, upright, unbranched stems, which then curve over.

 Light & Temperature

 Outdoors Echeveria subsessilis prefers full sun.
-Indoors plants need bright light and are perfect for life on a sunny windowsill.
+Indoor plants need bright light and are perfect for life on a sunny windowsill.